Story by: Norton Children’s on June 18, 2020

 It doesn’t have to be a hot summer day for a hot car-related injury or death to occur.
 It can get up to 50 degrees higher than the outside air temperature inside a car, and if a child is left in a hot car for even a short time, the consequences can be deadly.

 Already this year, there have been more than 10 hot car deaths reported in the U.S.

 Since 1998, more than 800 children nationwide — including 20 in Kentucky— have died while left unattended in hot vehicles.
 According to NoHeatStroke.org, more than half of car-related child heat stroke deaths occur because parents or caregivers become distracted and exit their vehicle without their child, while nearly 30% percent occur because a child playing in an unattended vehicle becomes trapped.

 According to Jennifer L. Segeleon, M.D., pediatrician with Norton Children’s Medical Group – Lakeview, children are more vulnerable than adults to the extreme temperature in a hot car.

-“They do not have an efficient thermoregulatory system, therefore their body temperature can rise three to five times faster than adults.
-They do not sweat as well and they have more surface area relative to volume, which increases their heat exposure in a shorter period of time.”
+“They do not have an efficient thermoregulatory system; therefore their body temperature can rise three to five times faster than adults,” Dr. Segeleon said.
+“They do not sweat as well and they have more surface area relative to volume, which increases their heat exposure in a shorter period of time.”

 “Cracking a window in extreme heat is not a solution,” Dr. Segeleon said.

+“The car should never be treated as a play area for children,” Dr. Segeleon said.
 “Even with close adult supervision, we should never give our kids the impression that it is OK to play in the car.”

 Immediately call 911 if you see an unattended child in a car.